Kernel package to use

 The boot generator reads this configuration, and the base.yaml, downloads and extracts the package linux-generic and its dependencies to a temporary folder, and copies the kernel binary and kernel configuration to the given output folder.
 In general, the boot generator is the tool to automate the build steps of the boot artifacts, like kernel collection and generation of SoC specific binary artifacts.

 Let’s now take a look at the initrd.img generation.
 The initrd images created by the tooling from the server and desktop world are very flexible and complete from a feature point of view, but completely bloated from an embedded point of view.
 Since we know our target hardware and software in detail, we don’t need flexibility, but typically we want to have the best startup performance we can squeeze out of the used hardware.
-The inird generator is a small helper tool to build a minimal initrd.img, to get the best possible startup performance.
+The initrd generator is a small helper tool to build a minimal initrd.img, to get the best possible startup performance.
 It also helps to fast and easily customize the initrd content, e.g. for implementing a secure boot solution.

 # Derive values from base.yaml - relative path